Drug 'Molly' is taking a party toll in the United States

-NEW YORK (Reuters) - Artist and therapy student Anna and her friends marked a birthday in New York recently with a familiar ritual: They pumped up the electronic music, danced, and celebrated with a special guest called Molly.
+NEW YORK, Sept 28 (Reuters) - Artist and therapy student Anna and her friends marked a birthday in New York recently with a familiar ritual: They pumped up the electronic music, danced, and celebrated with a special guest called Molly.

 “It was a group of about 12 people at someone’s house and we were all just celebrating,” Anna recalled.
 “Somebody had it and, and you know, it was a pretty electronic music kind of crowd.”